 Ginger also contains shogaols, which have been shown in studies to reduce inflammation and have anti-diabetic and anti-cancerous properties as well.

 For these reasons, ginger is an awesome addition to your juices and smoothies.
 Just as little as a ‘thumb-sized’ portion could not only warm you up on a chilly day, but also protect you from infection, inflammation, and pain!

 Now let’s look at my favorite juice and smoothie recipe with ginger.

-- I love adding a few greens to ll my juice and smoothie recipes for their incredible nutritional boost!
+We love adding a few greens to our juice and smoothie recipes for their incredible nutritional boost.

-- As a smoothie I also add nuts, protein powder and flaxseeds.
+As a smoothie we also add nuts, protein powder, and flaxseeds.